sporto/sporto.github.com/source/_posts/2012-12-09-callbacks-listeners-promises.markdown

 ### Pros

-- They are very well know pattern, so they are easy to understand.
+- They are a very well know pattern, so they are familiar thus easy to understand.
 - Very easy to implement in your own libraries / functions.

 ### Cons

-- Nested callbacks will form the infamous pyramid of doom as shown above, which can get hard to read when you have many levels deep.
+- Nested callbacks will form the infamous pyramid of doom as shown above, which can get hard to read when you have multiple nested levels.
 But this is quite easy to fix by splitting the functions also as shown above.
-- You can only pass one callback for a given event, this can be a big limitation sometimes.
+- You can only pass one callback for a given event, this can be a big limitation in many cases.

 <div style="height: 150px; overflow:hidden;">
 	<img src="http://photos.foter.com/66/summer-sound-large-view_l.jpg" style="display: block; width: 100%;">